enriquemolinari/jqueue/README.md

 ## Requirements

-JQueue currently supports PostgreSQL 9.5+ and MySQL 8.0+.
+JQueue currently supports PostgreSQL 9.5+ and MySQL 8.0+ (and HSQLDB and Derby).
 To work properly, it uses the `select for update skip locked` which is a feature that some relational databases have incorporated few years ago.
 This feature eliminates any type of contention that might occur when queues are implemented using SQL.